enthought/traits/docs/source/traits_user_manual/defining.rst

   the *Traits API Reference* for details on TraitValue.
 If **trait_value** is True, then setting the trait attribute to TraitValue(), with no arguments, resets the attribute to it original default value.
-* **transient**: A Boolean indicating whether the trait value is persisted when the object containing it is persisted.
-The default value for most predefined traits is True.
-You can set it to False for traits whose values you know you do not want to persist.
-Do not set it to False on traits where it is set internally to True, as doing so is likely to create unintended consequences.
+* **transient**: A Boolean indicating that the trait value is not persisted when the object containing it is persisted.
+The default value for most predefined traits is False (the value will be persisted if its container is).
+  You can set it to True for traits whose values you know you do not want to persist.
+Do not set it to True on traits where it is set internally to False, as doing so is likely to create unintended consequences.
 See :ref:`persistence` for more information.

 Other metadata attributes may be recognized by specific predefined traits.